ocua21/ocua21/README.md

 🎓 Graduated with a Bachelor's in Computer Science and Data Analytics

-📚 Currently working as a Business Analyst Consultant in Cybersecurity
+📚 Currently working as a Consultanting Analyst in Cybersecurity

 🔍 Exploring opportunities in Artificial Intelligence and Data Analytics